greenm01/ec4x/docs/ec4x_specs.md

 Cloaking offers an advantage in the initial round of space combat, both on the defensive and offensive.

-When defending a solar system, cloaked units are considered to be in ambush against invaders.
+When defending a solar system, cloaked units are considered to be **in ambush** against invaders.

-When attacking a solar system, cloaked units are considered to be a surprise to the defenders.
+When attacking a solar system, cloaked units are considered to be **a surprise** to the defenders.

-In neutral territory a cloaked fleet is a surprise.
+In neutral territory a cloaked fleet is considered to be a surprise.

-Roll for stealth in accordance with Section 2.4.3.
-Scouts present in opposing forces have an opportunity to counter.
+Scouts and Starbases present in opposing forces have the opportunity to counter for cloaking.
+Roll for detection in accordance with Section 2.4.3.

-If the fleets on all sides remain cloaked (undetected), then the player defending his solar system wins in ambush.
-If neither player is defending their own solar system, then fleets carry on with movement orders and combat is cancelled.
+If cloaked fleets on all sides pass undetected from one another, then the player defending his solar system wins in ambush.
+If opposing forces are meeting in neutral territory and all pass undetected, then they carry on with movement orders and combat is cancelled.

-**Important**: *Every fleet joining a Task Force must pass a stealth roll for the entire Task Force to be considered cloaked*.

 ## 5\.2 Task Force Assignment